The Good Shepherd

 John 10:13

-This is very true indeed.
-The salaried shepherd cannot surrender to save the life of the sheep; instead, he escapes to save himself.
-But our beloved and Almighty Lord is our good shepherd.
-He does not run away to leave us alone, but fulfills what He declared: the good shepherd gives His life for the sheep.
+This verse is very true.
+The hired shepherd cannot surrender his life to save the sheep; instead, he escapes to save himself.
+He does not have deep love for the flock.
+His commitment lasts only while there is no danger.
+But our beloved and Almighty Lord is our Good Shepherd.
+He does not run away and leave us alone.
+He fulfills what He declared: the Good Shepherd gives His life for the sheep.

 Dead to sin